whitneyburton/portfolios/students/1511/erinna-chen/20160311-erinna-chen-m2.markdown

 This was definitely a hard module in that we spent a significant time in groups.
 I'm not naturally the most effective communicator.
 I really struggled with allowing my partners to figure out things themselves, while also trying to push the project forward.

 __Three beginning of module goals:__
 1. Write one technical blog post weekly (6 total).
 I only wrote one.
-I struggle with writing and it took my way longer than I thought it would to write a good blog post.
+I struggle with writing and it took me way longer than I thought it would to write a good blog post.

 2. Create an e-commerce website in Rails.
 I thought Lucky Shop was pretty successful.